UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/developing/setup.rst

 ^^^^^^^^^^^^
 We will be using the community edition of Docker.

-For Windows and Mac, installation instructions and requirements can be found `here <https://docs.docker.com/engine/installation/>`__.

 For Ubuntu Linux ::

         sudo apt-get update
         sudo apt-get install docker-ce

+For all other OSes, installation instructions and requirements can be found `here <https://docs.docker.com/engine/installation/>`__.

 Setup